Vizzuality/marxan-cloud/docs/custom-planning-unit-grid-geometry.hld.md

 # Key assumptions

-* once set, shape cannot be changed or removed from project
+* shape can be re-uploaded as long as there are no scenarios created yet
 * only `FeatureCollection` with `Polygon` features can be uploaded
 * custom planning unit grid geometry belongs to given project
 * custom planning unit grid geometry has a type of `from_shapefile`